The CAT is a customizable assessment instrument that can help you as a leader:

 How does the timeline for the CAT work?
 8 Steps to your CAT

-What modules can you pick from?
-CAT MODULES
+What modules can you pick from to customize your CAT?
+CAT Modules

 What does the Transition Plan and Vital Leader Report Look like?
 Transition and Vital Leader Report Sample